carletz/DOMIX-Open-Source-Modular-Home-Automation-System/README.md

 DOMIX uses **ESPHome** for firmware.
 For me, ESPHome was an obvious choice, convenient and quick.
 I'm not a great programmer and I didn't want to get lost in a maze of lines of code, perhaps already flawed from the start, which would have wasted a lot of time.

+The example in the Software folder is simply a basic configuration for all the modules you've created.
+The correct configuration for your system is entirely up to you.
+There's no single solution; the system must be adapted and remodeled.
+I've simply tried to provide a foundation, as modular as possible.
+Again, everything can and must be adapted to use my modules.

+**NOTE:** ESPHome version 2026 is __not compatible__ with the external Zigbee component, so if you need to use it you must compile it with a maximum version of 2025.
+I used 2025.7.5.
+If you don't need it, you can use the latest version.

 ### Zigbee Setup

 The RF-BM-2652P2 module requires Z-Stack firmware.
 See [POE Zigbee Coordinator](https://github.com/carletz/POE-Zigbee-Coordinator) for flashing instructions.